 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-Getting from Auckland to Waiheke
+Morning: Getting from Auckland to Waiheke

 Book your fast return ferry tickets to Waiheke in advance here.

-Mid-morning: Enjoy brunch with a view
+Late morning: Enjoy a meal with a view

 From the Waiheke ferry terminal to Oneroa village, it’s a 20 minute walk or alternatively there’s a bus that takes 5 minutes.
 Here, you can browse the shops, cafes and restaurants, while enjoying the stunning sea views.